 For example: “How to Blog” is extremely broad and impossible to rank for if you’re just starting out.
 Instead, find a keyword like “How to Start a Profitable WordPress Blog with zero money,” gives you a much higher chance at ranking and driving traffic.

 2. Perform SERP Research

 As great as keyword tools are, don’t overlook the power of actual SERP research.
 SERP stands for Search Engine Results Pages and is commonly overlooked when people invest too much into keyword research tools.

-When you do your SERP research there’s a couple things you should look out for.
-At this point you should have 1-2 long-tailed keywords that you want to target.
+When you do your SERP research there are a couple of things you should look out for.
+At this point, you should have 1-2 long-tailed keywords that you want to target.
 Type those keywords into Google and see what shows up.

 3. Best Practices: Write to the User Intent

 This may seem obvious but it’s often overlooked.
 If the article to your blog post is “How to Start a WordPress blog with no Money.”
 You shouldn’t create a post that explains how to set up a Wix Blog for only $100.
 This creates a bad user experience and it makes you look bad.
 Make sure you understand the intent of what the reader is searching for and create a piece of content that fills that intent.